felixopk/devops-project/README.md

 # devops-project.
-This project seeks to advance the workings
+This project seeks to advance the workings of the application